 Care for an emergency medical condition is covered at facilities worldwide.
 If you have an emergency medical condition, go to the nearest medical facility for treatment.
+For emergencies that occur more than 100 miles from your residence, the Emergency Travel Assistance program is another Yale University benefit that may assist in coordinating your care with Yale Health.

-An emergency medical condition is a sudden and severe condition, sickness or injury, including, but not limited to, severe pain, which would lead a prudent layperson including the parent or guardian of a minor child or the parent or guardian of a disabled individual possessing an average knowledge of medicine and health, to believe that failure to get immediate medical care could result in:
+An emergency medical condition is a sudden and severe condition, sickness, or injury, including, but not limited to, severe pain, that would lead a prudent layperson including the parent or guardian of a minor child or the parent or guardian of a disabled individual possessing an average knowledge of medicine and health, to believe that failure to get immediate medical care could result in any of the outcomes below.

-- Placing one's health in serious jeopardy; - Serious impairment to a bodily function(s); - Serious dysfunction to a body part(s) or organ(s); or - In the case of a pregnant individual, serious jeopardy to the health of the unborn child.
+Placing one's health in serious jeopardy;

+Serious impairment to a bodily function(s);

+Serious dysfunction to a body part(s) or organ(s); or

+In the case of a pregnant individual, serious jeopardy to the health of the unborn child.